Growth for Buffer

 UX · UI · Prototyping · Figma · Strategy

-A new team was put together to tackle growth at Buffer.
-Some of the projects were experimental and others made it through to production.
-I got to work as the lead designer on many initiatives including new pricing, better upsells, calls to action and even a prototype for a whole new home experience.
+Buffer put together a new team to focus on growth.
+Some projects were experiments and others made it through to production.
+I worked as the lead designer across new pricing, better upsells, calls to action and a prototype for a whole new home experience.

 There were lots of explorations covering upsells, pricing and onboarding

-At the time, we wanted to introduce a brand new Essentials plan to Buffer.
-This would sit side by side with the current offering as a way for us to see how it would resonate.
-The first challenge was working out the details for the plan, but also how we would make it known within the app as a worthwhile experiment.
-My first thought was to introduce it in various places, including the existing pricing plans page.
-Using illustrations from our talented brand designer, Julia, I wanted to explore how it could feel exciting and celebratory, and visually appealing enough to click.
+At the time, we wanted to introduce a new Essentials plan to Buffer.
+It would sit alongside the current plans so we could see how it resonated.
+The first challenge was working out the plan itself, then deciding how to introduce it inside the app.
+I started by exploring different entry points, including the pricing plans page.
+Using illustrations from our brilliant brand designer, Julia, I wanted the new plan to feel exciting, celebratory and worth clicking.

 Seeing if we could introduce a new plan next to our older ones

-We needed space to better explain the plan, though, and it felt important to keep that within the app rather than send people off to a marketing page.
-The idea was to keep the discovery, learning and potential upgrade path as quick and seamless as possible.
-I explored a modal that would be triggered from any of the Essentials plan notices within the web app and sit between the discovery and the upgrade.
-It had to be visually appealing and contain just enough information for the customer to understand the benefits and feel it was a worthwhile upgrade.
+We needed space to explain the plan, but it felt important to keep that inside the app instead of sending people to a marketing page.
+The idea was to make discovery, learning and upgrading feel quick and simple.
+I explored a modal that could be triggered from any Essentials notice in the web app.
+It sat between discovery and upgrade, with just enough information to help customers understand the benefits.

 We introduced a modal designed to be engaging and a way to learn about the new plan

-We ended up continuing with this same idea, even on mobile, when explaining other new plans we were introducing, like the Team Pack.
-It felt important to keep that bright, friendly visual style across platforms.
-At the time, we were really doubling down on our design system across web and mobile, and that even included brand assets and illustrations as a core part of Buffer's new identity.
+We carried the same idea over to mobile when explaining other new plans, like Team Pack.
+It felt important to keep that bright, friendly style across platforms.
+At the time, we were investing heavily in the design system across web and mobile, including brand assets and illustrations as a core part of Buffer's new identity.

 We explored bringing over the same ways to learn about plans to mobile